sha3er97/Routing_simulation/README.md

 ## How To Run

-1. Run netsRegions with inputs chipSizex, ChipSizey, regionSizex, regionSizey, netsNum for example:
+1. Run netsRegions file with inputs chipSizex, ChipSizey, regionSizex, regionSizey and netsNum. for example:
 ```sh
 $ g++ netsRegions.cpp -o netsRegions
 $ ./netsRegions 15 20 4 3 20
 ```
-the output will be in file called "Nets.txt" and the output is containing pairs of lines.
-The first line in the pair is the start and end points for the net, the second line contains the regions that net paths by.
+The output will be in file called "Nets.txt" and the output contains pairs of lines. each pair descripes a net, The first line in the pair is the start and end points for the net, the second line contains the regions that net paths by.